dao-to-earth/d2d-deal-v1/README.md

 #### `src/views`

-The src/views files are exactly the same usage with pages in Nuxt.js/Next.js.
+The src/views files are exactly the same usage with pages in Nuxt.js/Next.js, which means src/views files are responsible for rendering pages.<br />
 Routing is written in src/router.ts